pgadmin-org/pgadmin4/docs/en_US/master_password.rst

 .. note:: If the master password is disabled, then all the saved passwords will
     be removed.

-.. warning:: If master password is disabled, then the saved passwords will be
+.. warning:: If the master password is disabled, then the saved passwords will
+    be encrypted using a key which is derived from information within the configuration database.
+Use of a master password ensures that the encryption key does not need to be stored anywhere, and thus prevents possible access to server credentials if the configuration database becomes available to an attacker.

-    encrypted using a key which may not be as secure as master password.
-It is strongly recommended to use master password if you use the *Save Password* option.
+    It is **strongly** recommended that you use the master password if you use the *Save Password* option.

 * The master password is not stored anywhere on the physical storage.
 It is temporarily stored in the application memory and it does not get saved when